Forison/Tic-Tac-Toe/README.md

 <img alt="Tic-Tac-Toe" src="./assets/tic-tac-toe-image.png" width="300" height="300" style="margin: 10px auto;">

+## **Rules of the game**

+* A player can't play more than once during a turn.
+* A player can't play in an already taken space.
+* Once a winning sequence is reached, the game is over regardless of how many turns have passed
+* Once the board is full, game is over.

 ## **Running the game**

 In order to run the game, you'll need to have ruby installed locally.
 Check [HERE](https://www.ruby-lang.org/en/documentation/installation/) to learn how to install ruby.